MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/transaction-design-patterns.md

 In the case handling scenario, first updating a case with a default owner based on the customer it is raised against and then later having a separate process to automatically send communications to that customer and update the last contact date against the case is a perfectly logical thing to do functionally.

-The challenge, however, is that this means there are multiple requests to Dynamics CRM to update the same record, which has a number of implications:
+The challenge, however, is that this means there are multiple requests to CDS for Apps to update the same record, which has a number of implications:

-- Each request is a separate platform update, adding overall load to the Dynamics CRM server and adding time to the overall transaction length, increasing the chance of blocking.
+- Each request is a separate platform update, adding overall load to the CDS for Apps server and adding time to the overall transaction length, increasing the chance of blocking.
 - It also means that the case record will be locked from the first action taken on that case, meaning that the lock is held throughout the rest of the transaction.
 If the case is accessed by multiple parallel processes, that could cause blocking of other activities.

 Consolidating updates to the same record to a single update step, and later in the transaction, can have a significant benefit to overall scalability, particularly if the record is heavily contested or accessed by multiple people quickly after creation, for example, as with a case.